-The substantial increase in patients treated with AR101 who are able to tolerate 600 mg of peanut protein compared with those treated with placebo (67.2% vs. 4.0%) is balanced by the large numbers of patients with ongoing gastrointestinal symptoms, systemic allergic reactions, and epinephrine use.
-The net health benefits of AR101 will be driven by changes in quality of life, which have not yet been reported.
-Thus, there is only moderate certainty of a comparable, small, or substantial net health benefit of AR101 compared with strict avoidance and rapid use of epinephrine (C+, comparable or better).
-Given the need for frequent visits to doctors during the dose escalation phase and the frequent adverse events, it will be important to ensure that patients receive adequate informed consent and that their preferences are carefully elicited prior to initiating desensitization therapy with AR101.
+The substantial increase in patients treated with AR101 who are able to tolerate 600 mg of peanut protein during an OFC compared with those treated with placebo (67.2% vs. 4.0%) is balanced by a significant increase in gastrointestinal symptoms, systemic allergic reactions, and epinephrine use.
+The net health benefits of AR101 will be driven by changes in quality of life and reductions in

-The small increase in patients able to tolerate 100 to 300 mg of peanut protein compare with those treated with placebo (35.3% vs. 13.6%) is balanced by relatively few adverse events.
-As with AR101, the net health benefits are likely to be driven by changes in quality of life, which have not been reported.
-Thus, there is only moderate certainty of a comparable, small, or substantial net health benefit of Viaskin Peanut compared with strict avoidance and rapid use of epinephrine (C+, comparable or better).
+The small increase in patients able to tolerate 100 to 300 mg of peanut protein compare with those treated with placebo (35.3% vs. 13.6%) is balanced by relatively few adverse events, but significant increases in systemic allergic reactions, and epinephrine use.
+As with AR101, the net health benefits are likely to be driven by changes in quality of life and reductions in reactions to accidental exposure to peanuts, neither of which has been demonstrated.
+Thus, there is only moderate certainty of a comparable, small, or substantial net health benefit and a small (but non-zero) likelihood of a negative net health benefit for Viaskin Peanut compared with strict avoidance and rapid use of epinephrine (PI, promising, but inconclusive).